 1994 and newer Dodge 1500 4WD trucks as well as 1984 to 1996 Jeeps have no factory camber adjustment and no means of changing individual caster on the front wheels.
 But there is a way to change both if your customer is willing to pay for new ball joints.
 Replacing the upper ball joints with adjustable aftermarket ball joints can provide up to 2.0 degrees of camber/caster correction in 0.5 degree increments.

-Chrysler, of course, is not the only vehicle manufacturer who builds cars and trucks that lack factory camber/caster adjustments.
 Ford provides front camber adjustment on the 1995 Windstar, but the amount of adjustment is limited.
-So there is a new aftermarket upper strut mount can be installed to provide up to 1.25 degrees of positive camber change.
+An aftermarket upper strut mount can be installed to provide up to 1.25 degrees of positive camber change.

 reference check.
 Then replace this bushing with one that is offset the desired amount to make your camber/caster correction.